paduagroup/tutorial-lmp/README.md

         gnuplot
         gnuplot> plot 'log.lammps' u 1:12 w lp

-**GREAT!
-YOU JUST RAN A LAMMPS SIMULATION!**
+**Great!
+You just ran a LAMMPS simulation!**

-At this point one can perform sufficiently long equilibration (2 ns) and production runs (5 ns) with the CL&P force field, which may be quite useful work to study ionic liquid systems.
-However, fixed-charge force fields have some issues for ionic fluids: they tend to result in too slow dynamics, leading to high viscosities when compared to experiment.
+At this point you could perform sufficiently long equilibration (2 ns) and production runs (5 ns) with the CL&P force field, which may be quite useful work to study ionic liquid systems.

+However, fixed-charge force fields have some issues for ionic fluids: they tend to give too slow dynamics, leading to high viscosities when compared to experiment.
 Structural quantities, such as radial distribution functions (related to the structure factor measured by X-rays or neutrons), are usually well predicted.

 ---